sqlalchemy/sqlalchemy-collectd/README.rst

   if the application also discards transactions and/or ``Session`` objects without calling ``.commit()`` or ``.rollback()``.

+Invalidated Connections
+^^^^^^^^^^^^^^^^^^^^^^^

+The ``derive-invalidated`` stat records the rate of invalidations.

+By invalidated, we mean the ``.invalidated()`` method on the connection is called, which marks this connection as no longer usable and marks it for refresh on next use (soft invalidation) or more commonly closes it immediately (hard invalidation).
+Typically, when a connection is invalidated, the application is either pre-pinging the database and will try to connect again, or it was in the middle of an operation when the database got cut off, in which case depending on how the application was designed it may or may not try the operation again.

+Invalidation usually corresponds to a connection that reported a problem in being able to communicate with the database, and for which an error was raised.
+For this reason, the "invalidated" rate should be considered to be roughly an "error" rate - each count here usually corresponds to a connectivity error encountered by the application to which it responded by invalidating the connection, which results either in immediate or eventual reconnection.

+For most invalidation scenarios, the entire pool of connections is invalidated at once using a "freshness" timestamp; any connection older than this timestamp is refreshed on next use.
+This is to suit the case of assuming that the database was probably restarted, so all connections need to be reconnected.
+These connections which have been **implicitly** invalidated are **not** included in this count.

-.. topic Collectd types
+Collectd Types
+^^^^^^^^^^^^^^^

 These funny names ``count-`` and ``derive-`` are an artifact of how collectd provides **types**.  collectd has a fixed list of "types" which it lists in a file called ``types.db``.
 The server does not accept type names that are not either in this file or in a separately configured custom types file, as each type is accompanied by a template for what kinds of values it carries.
 Annoyingly, collectd does not let us add these names within the regular .conf file, which would make it very easy for us to include our own custom names; it instead requires they be listed in completely separate file that must be explicitly referred to by absolute path within a conf file, and then to make matters worse when this option is used, we have to uncomment the location of the default types.db file in the central collectd.conf else it will no longer be able to find it.
 Given the choice between "very nice names" and "no need to set up three separate config files", we chose the latter :)